 - Scanned copies of the raw data (e.g., test protocols, drawings, writing samples) MUST be provided as well.
 Please make sure identifying information is removed.

-- A supplemental document (maximum of 3 pages, double spaced, 12 pt type with at least1” margins) that summarizes issues not addressed in the report and allows an evaluation of the candidates’ practice and neuropsychological thinking (e.g., description of practice setting, additional pertinent history of the present illness, rationale for test selection, neuropsychological basis of conceptualization, ethical/cultural considerations, diagnostic formulation with differential, neuroimaging, prognosis and any additional comments on management/disposition not included in the original report).
+- A written defense (WD) document (maximum of 3 pages, 12 pt type with at least 1” margins) that summarizes issues not addressed in the report and allows an evaluation of the candidates’ practice and neuropsychological thinking (e.g., description of practice setting, additional pertinent history of the present illness, rationale for test selection, neuropsychological basis of conceptualization, ethical/cultural considerations, diagnostic formulation with differential, neuroimaging, prognosis and any additional comments on management/disposition not included in the original report).
+Candidates who choose to use one of their two ABCN parent PS cases for their subspecialty PS submission may modify the WD document (if prepared and submitted to the parent process) to utilize the full 3 pages to discuss the subspecialty case.

 - Candidates who choose to submit one of their two ABCN parent PS cases as their subspecialty PS must upload these materials separately into the subspecialty portal, even if they were already uploaded as part of the ABCN parent PS submission.